QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Results

 \subsubsection{MNIST Dataset}

-\paragraph{Model-specific observations.} On clean MNIST data, the DNN attains an Original Detection Rate (ODR) of $97.09\%$, while the CNN achieves $99.15\%$, reflecting the superior representational capacity of convolutional architectures.
-Although the CNN exhibits modest robustness gains over the DNN for several attacks, both classical models remain highly vulnerable overall, with elevated attack success rates across most threat models.
-In contrast, HQCNNs demonstrate substantial and consistent robustness improvements.
-For nearly all attacks, the strongest HQCNN variant outperforms both classical baselines, with DeepFool being the only notable exception.
-Among the HQCNNs, the fully entangled configuration achieves the lowest ASR in four attacks, the star-entangled variant in two, and the linear-entangled variant in one, indicating that entanglement structure plays a meaningful role in shaping adversarial resilience.
+\paragraph{Model-specific observations} On clean MNIST data, the DNN attains an ODR of $97.09\%$, while the CNN achieves $99.15\%$, reflecting the superior representational capacity of convolutional architectures.
+Although the CNN exhibits modest robustness gains over the DNN against several attacks, both classical models remain highly vulnerable overall, demonstrating elevated attack success rates across most threat models.
+In contrast, the HQCNNs demonstrate substantial and consistent robustness improvements.
+For nearly all attacks, the top-performing HQCNN variant outperforms both classical baselines, with DeepFool being the sole notable exception.
+Among the HQCNNs, the fully entangled configuration yields the lowest ASR in four attacks, the star-entangled variant in two, and the linear-entangled variant in one.
+This indicates that the specific entanglement structure plays a meaningful role in shaping adversarial resilience.

-\paragraph{Attack-specific observations.} Across classical models, optimization-based attacks such as APGD and C\&W yield the highest attack success rates, underscoring their effectiveness against standard architectures.
-Hybrid models significantly mitigate these vulnerabilities: the HQCNN-Linear model reduces ASR under APGD by $17.44\%$, while the HQCNN-Star model achieves an $89.12\%$ reduction under the C\&W attack relative to the CNN baseline.
-The OnePixel attack remains largely ineffective across all models, reflecting the inherent stability of MNIST to sparse perturbations.
-Conversely, the Square attack is highly effective against classical models but is dramatically weakened by HQCNN variants, suggesting enhanced robustness to query-based and black-box perturbations.
+\paragraph{Attack-specific observations} Against classical models, optimization-based attacks such as APGD and C\&W yield the highest attack success rates, underscoring their efficacy against classical architectures.
+Hybrid models significantly mitigate these vulnerabilities: relative to the CNN baseline, the HQCNN-Linear model reduces the ASR under APGD by $17.44\%$, while the HQCNN-Star model achieves an $89.12\%$ reduction under the C\&W attack.
+The One-Pixel attack remains largely ineffective across all models, reflecting the inherent stability of MNIST to sparse perturbations.
+Conversely, the Square Attack proves highly effective against classical models but is dramatically weakened by the HQCNN variants, suggesting enhanced robustness against query-based and black-box perturbations.